Posted on

 This was also part of the collection I purchased.
 Though this doesn’t appear to be Keynote Records.
 Instead, it is Forward to Victory (Charge of the Tanks).
 Number 6309B.
 Taken from the film The Red Tanks and sung by the Moscow Military Chorus (courtesy of Artkino Pictures).
 The Pokrass brothers composed it.
 It’s essentially a single from the movie’s soundtrack.

-Artkino pictures were the official distributor of Soviet media (like movies and music etc) in North America between 1950 to 1980.
+Artkino Pictures was the official distributor of Soviet media (like movies and music, etc) in North America between 1950 to 1980.
+See The Unspooling of Artkino: Soviet Film Distribution in America by James Krukones (2009) for a treatment of this company.

 You can download the MP3 here or listen to it below.